 VanillaFix is a mod that improves performance and fixes bugs and annoyances in vanilla Minecraft.
-Tripling FPS is common, try it for yourself if you don't believe it!
+Tripling FPS, reducing memory usage by 60% and load time by 50% are common, try it for yourself if you don't believe it!
 Also, with VanillaFix installed, Minecraft will no longer fully crash, but rather kick you out to the main menu and offer to upload your report to a paste site so that you can easily send it to others (test it by pressing F3 + C in game)!

 See also JustEnoughIDs, a mod that removes the block, item, and biome ID limits by using the 1.13 chunks in 1.12 (this feature was recently split from VanillaFix).

 Have questions or just want to know what we are up to on the mod?
 Join our Discord server to do just that!
 We talk about new and upcoming features regularly and answer any questions you can throw at us.
 Have a Minecraft bug you think could be fixed?
 You can also suggest it here!